-Google: Ten Golden Rules by Eric Schmidt and Hal Varian:
+Google: Ten Golden Rules [the broken link was removed] by Eric Schmidt and Hal Varian:

 At google, we think business guru Peter Drucker well understood how to manage the new breed of “knowledge workers.”
 After all, Drucker invented the term in 1959.
 He says knowledge workers believe they are paid to be effective, not to work 9 to 5, and that smart businesses will “strip away everything that gets in their knowledge workers’ way.”
 Those that succeed will attract the best performers, securing “the single biggest factor for competitive advantage in the next 25 years.”